 Well, with the help of Debbie’s sweet and loveable furry four-legged friend, Oscar’s help, Wag Tale Therapy is a program designed to help grow smiles on young or elderly faces, help reluctant readers, and brighten the life of someone going through tough times, be it illness or loneliness.

 Do you have a loved one or someone who might like to meet the cuddly Oscar?
 He is arguably the most gentle-hearted cavoodle on the planet.
 His chocolate drop eyes are to die for.
 He is super friendly and is a great listener.
 He also loves reading stories.
-He is trained to sit and listen and he is awfully good at helping, both the young or the aged, put smiles on people’s faces.
+He is trained to sit and listen and he is awfully good at helping, both the young or the young at heart.
+It doesn’t take long before smiles begin to appear on people’s faces.

 Every child is an individual and learns best in their own unique way, favouring learning styles that suit them.
 These may include one, or a combination, of psychologist Dr Howard Gardner’s theory of multiple intelligences,

 Verbal-Linguistic – a student who thinks in words.
 He/she learns best through activities involving reading, writing and speaking.

 Logical-Mathematical – a student who thinks rationally and in abstractions.
 He/she learns best through activities involving numbers and patterns.

 Naturalist – a student with an awareness of the patterns in nature.
 He/she learns best through activities involving animals, plants and the environment.

 Visual-Spatial – a student who thinks in images, colours and shapes.
 He/she learns best through activities involving visualisation.